 Programmers can start coding as soon as stakeholders approve wireframes, often the same day of sign-off.
 Programmers can also work with minimal supervision, reducing meeting times around the conference table, and recapturing otherwise lost programming time.

 Stakeholders and users can easily view and approve wireframes before any programming begins.
-Nothing is more powerful than sitting around a conference table, projecting wireframes onto a wall or online, and listening to stakeholders and users debate and improve software in real-time.
+Nothing is more powerful than sitting around a conference table, projecting wireframes onto a wall or online, and listening to stakeholders and users debate and improve the software in real-time.

-Some believe that wireframing is not cost efficient, but the exact opposite is the truth.
+Some believe that wireframing is not cost-efficient, but the exact opposite is the truth.
 With wireframes at their side, programmers can immediately begin programming – ask any programmer.
 This helps increase ROI while simultaneously producing far superior software.

-“Technical Debt” is broadly defined as taking the QUICKEST path to developing software– not the BEST path.
+“Technical Debt” is broadly defined as taking the QUICKEST path to develop software– not the BEST path.
 Low-Fidelity wireframing drastically reduces “Technical Debt”, one of the costliest long-term project killers of custom software development.